RetroPie/RetroPie-Docs/docs/Love.md

 ***
 ## Emulator [Löve](https://bitbucket.org/rude/love/src) (Experimental)

 It only really works well on a Raspberry Pi 2.
 Games are programmed for different versions of Löve.
-RetroPie uses Love 0.10.0 and so it is likely a lot of games will not work because they have not been updated for version 0.10.0
+RetroPie uses Love 0.11.1 and so it is likely a lot of games will not work because they have not been updated for version 0.11.1.
+See the section "Versions" below for step by step instruction how to install the older version 0.10.2 of Löve.

 ## ROMS